chrisgurney/things2md/README.md

 ### Markdown Notes

-Sometimes my tasks become full notes in Things.

-The `markdown_note` template type allows you to format tasks (or projects?) as full Markdown note.
+Sometimes I end up writing a lot in my Things3 tasks.
+If you're ilke me, the `markdown_note` template type allows you to format tasks (or projects?) as full Markdown note.

-For example, using the provided `note` template outputs each individual task as follows: task names become a headers, notes become the body text, subtasks follow as a list, with each note is separated by a line (`---`).
+For example, using the provided `note` template outputs each individual task as follows:

+- the task name become a header;
+- notes become the body text;
+- subtasks follow as a list;
+- and each note is separated by a line (`---`).

-NOte output is in this order:
+Output is done in this order:

 1. `title`
 2. `body`